25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-Po’olenalena Beach is a long, beautiful sandy beach – great for hanging out and for intermediate snorkelers; the water can be pushy at times.
+Po’olenalena Beach is a long, picturesque sand beach – great for lounging and for intermediate snorkelers; the water can be pushy at times.
 There is also an excellent view of Pu’u Olai, the volcanic cinder cone between Big and Little Beach.
 The upper part of this beach is covered with kiawe trees.
-If you are beneath those trees, watch out for fallen thorns in the sand.
+If you are beneath those trees, watch out for fallen thorns in the sand!

 The entry is a gentle sandy slope on both sides.
 If you are going right, and you swim around the point, your exit will be easy: get out on the next beach and take the dirt path back through the lava rocks.
 If you go left and swim around the point, make sure to keep some energy in reserve; you’ll need to swim back to the beach you started on.

-If you decide not to snorkel, you will still have a great time at Po’olenalena Beach.
+If you decide not to snorkel, you can still have a great time at Po’olenalena Beach.
 There is plenty of beautiful space to run, play, and catch some rays!
-This is a gorgeous place!
+This is an exceptionally beautiful beach.

 #21 Five Caves – Makena